 Initial Status: This level-of-service standard for community recreational facilities has been met.
-A major enhancement, an outdoor swimming pool, was constructed by Lee County.
-The county acquired the land from multiple owners.
-Design, permitting, and construction were valued at \$1,295,000.
+A major enhancement, an outdoor swimming pool, was constructed by is in progress with construction budgeted through the Lee County Gapital Improvements Program.
+The county recently acquired the land from multiple owners, at an estimated cost of \$760,000.
+Funds for Design, and permitting, and of the pool (\$200,000) are budgeted in Fiscal Year 97/98, with construction were valued at \$1,295,000 expected the following year.
 These facilities will serve the recreational needs of the community through build-out.

 Fiscal Implications and Estimated Cost of Capital Improvements: Fiscal impacts to the town are related to the long-term operation and maintenance of the community recreation center and swimming pool as those responsibilities are turned over to the town from the county.
-For many years, the town and the county have divided the cost to operate the Bay Oaks Recreation Center.
+As discussed in the Recreation Element, the town is working with the county to fairly For many years, the town and the county have divided the cost to operate the Bay Oaks Recreation Center, and is considering additional revenue sources to offset operating costs, including user fees.
 Lee County wants the town to take over management of this facility as early as October 1, 2009.

-In an interlocal agreement with the county, the town agreed to operate and maintain a public swimming pool.
-The annual cost to operate and maintain the pool (water, heat, chemicals, and staff salaries) for FY 08/09 is expected to be \$235,200, to be offset by \$70,000 in revenue.
+In an interlocal agreement with the county, the town has agreed to operate and maintain a public the swimming pool.
+The volunteer "Build-a-Pool Foundation" has committed to the town council to be responsible for raising the funds to cover the operation and maintenance, through concessions, special events, and user fees.
+The annual cost to operate and maintain the pool (water, heat, chemicals, and staff salaries) for FY 08/09 is expected to be \$235,200, to be offset by \$70,000 in revenue. has been estimated by Lee County at \$80,000, but the county's current operating costs for their five community pools averages \$120,000 each.